StreamProvider

 reverse: true,

-itemCount: messages.length,
+itemCount: value.length,

 itemBuilder: (context, index) {

-final message = messages[index];
+final message = value[index];

 return Text(message);